Frequently Asked Questions

 Research staff such as statisticians, secretaries, and others who handle de-identified data or assist with manuscript preparation need not be listed and need not complete the training.
 The PI, Co-PI(s), and all other research personnel considered engaged in the research project must be listed.

 A PI should submit the names of Co-PIs and others who will interact with the subjects, either in the proposal or in the study personnel form, as all investigators must complete the required IRB ethics training.
 If students are used in interactions with subjects, a study personnel form with changes and the supporting training verification must be submitted as a project amendment when the students are replaced on the project.

-The required forms as well as all the supporting guidelines and training information is available on the IRB website.
+The required forms as well as all the supporting guidelines and training information are available on the IRB website.
 Forms can also be found in the IRBNet reference library.

 Data from research that can be linked to the subjects can be used if and only if you have clearly stated this possibility in the consent process and it is included in the consent document signed by the individual subject.